 Moon and Politics on a Glass Table (2018)

 In this collection of lyric poems in varying style, facing life, music and poetry head on, Cardinaux weaves a narrative for posterity influenced by the Russian Acmeists and French (post-)surrealists through silence and exclamation alike, surrounding each line with the ellipses of an unsettled age.

 In this collection of personal, verse dedications, Eliot Cardinaux’s writing is by turns abstract and detailed, concrete in its discretion.
 Many of these poems are meant to wind up, leaving a blow felt long after the poet is done speaking, while retaining a sense of depth within the realm of silence.

-Cardinaux’s newest collection, Nativity, now out on The Bodily Press, is a 4 part sequence exploring the symbols, images, and phenomena of the present age.
+Cardinaux’s collection Nativity is a 4 part sequence exploring the symbols, images, and phenomena of the present age.
 It includes an exhibition of highly triggered, symbolic imagist poems, entitled “Guests;” an essay outlining the author’s “Theses on the Philosophy of Rarity” in the digital age; a short selection of personal dedications in verse, titled “Sentiments;” and a long-form, fragmentary poetics, also in verse, entitled “is the soft boy ready.”

 ‘I’m thinking of an inverse poetry, which turns experience outward like a flower, raises up without empathy, and echoes the reader, without ensnaring; its collection would be, like their trace upon a winter city, a ghost town for friends.’